If something change happens at a competitor company (examples: they got acquired, they changed an important feature)

 Go to Twitter advanced search and type in either the @username of a competitor company or the @username of their dedicated support account into the field beside ‘Mentioning these accounts;.
 This will show you all the people who tweeted at the company.

 Go through it and add to a list (open every tweeter's profile to get their full names and the company they work for where available) everyone who voiced frustrations about some aspect of your competitor’s product or service.
-Then send them a cold email to explain how your product or service does it better (check out the Sales System for a template for this email).
+Then send them a cold email to explain how your product or service does it better (check out the Art of Sales for a proven template for this email).

-What is a tool that the majority of your prospects use on their websites?
+What is a tool or platform that many your prospects use on their websites?
 For this example, let’s say that your prospects are ecommerce store owners.
 Then some of them may use Shopify.